frequently asked questions.

 -

-I mainly specialise in supporting adults and children who are diagnosed Autistic / ADHD, or who fall under the Neurodivergent umbrella, and those living with psychosocial disability.
-Due to my own lived experience, this is a space I feel more confident in.
+ACMS mainly specialise in supporting adults and children who are diagnosed Autistic / ADHD, or who fall under the Neurodivergent umbrella, and those living with psychosocial disability.
+Due to our own lived experience, this is a space we feel more confident in.

 This also includes common co-existing conditions such as Ehlers Danlos Syndrome (Hypermobile), POTS, Chronic Fatigue Syndrome, PMDD, Endo/Adeno, Fibromyalgia, and more.

-While NDIS doesn’t understand the connection between these conditions and Neurodivergence, I do.
+While NDIS doesn’t understand the connection between these conditions and Neurodivergence, we do.

-That’s not to say that I will not support those with other diagnosis’ - if I am ever unsure, I will research.
-If I’m not confident that I can offer the support you need and deserve, I will be honest and refer you on.
+That’s not to say that we will not support those with other diagnosis’ - if we are ever unsure, we will research.
+If we are not confident that ACMS can offer the support you need and deserve, we will be honest and refer you on.

-You can read more about me and what I know here.
+You can read more about us and what we know here.

 -